Miguel Ablaza

 Solution

-My blue sky idea to combat the shortcomings of the portal was to build an app.
-I firmly believed that an app could navigate the pain points of the portal, and also fix different problems we came across on our calls with the vendors.
-This would limit the amount of tickets that came in by solving the problem before it is submitted.
+My pie in the sky idea was to build an app.
+I firmly believed that an app could alleviate the pain points of the portal, and also fix different problems we came across on our calls with the vendors.
+This would limit the amount of tickets that came in.

-The culmination of my idea became a working prototype i made in Adobe XD.
-I was able to get an audience with the director of enterprise tech and present my case.
-I showed him the data i referenced earlier and what fixing the UX of the portal could do for the call center, and he understood it all.
-I then presented my idea with my phone and let him play with the app.
+The culmination of my idea became a working prototype that I made in Adobe XD (RIP).
+I was able to present my case to the director of enterprise technology what fixing the UX of the portal could do for the call center, backed it up with the data that could measure its success, and then let him play with the prototype on my phone.

 It was a successful pitch, and he wanted to create a true UX/UI position for me with the company, and divulged more information in what they wanted to do moving forward.